This is a new service – your feedback will help us to improve it.

 Complete

-The Inquiry recommended that the Government develops national guidelines for carrying out partial or total evacuations of high-rise residential buildings.
-In December 2019, a joint Home Office and Department for Levelling Up, Housing and Communities technical steering group was set up to support a research project to review means of escape provisions in blocks of flats including the use of the ‘stay put’ strategy and evacuation.
+The Inquiry recommended in Phase 1 report that Government should develop national guidelines for carrying out partial or total evacuations of high-rise residential buildings.
+In December 2019, a joint Home Office and the Ministry for Housing Communities and Local Government (MHCLG)) technical steering group was set up to support a research project to review means of escape provisions in blocks of flats including the use of the ‘stay put’ strategy and evacuation.

 The work, including operational research has been undertaken and completed.
 The reports stemming from the research on operational, building and human behaviour include:

-• A Home Office summary report of operational research carried out by the University of Central Lancashire (UClan) was publish on 5 February 2024.
+• A Home Office summary report of operational research carried out by the University of Central Lancashire (UCLan) was published on 5 February 2024.

 • A report on human behaviour which has been published by OFR Consultants in May 2023.

-• A report on building design will be published by OFR which is anticipated to be Spring 2024.
+• A report on building design which has been published by OFR Consultants in March 2024.

 • The Evacuation from fire in high-rise residential buildings: a rapid evidence review was published by the Home Office in November 2022.

 The evacuation guidelines have been drawn from the reports and research listed above as well as related work.
-The guidelines were passed to NFCC in December 2023 and have been published on 5 February 2024.
+The guidelines were passed to NFCC in December 2023 and were published on 5 February 2024.

 Recommendation